Welcome to the Highlands Astronomical Society

 We have a reciprocal agreement with Moray's Astronomy Club which allows Members to attend each others' Club Meetings without charge.
 SIGMA

-There are Public evening viewing sessions on two Fridays each month throughout the winter at the JSL Observatory located at Culloden Battlefield, opposite the NTS Visitor Centre (directions).
+There are public evening observing sessions on 2-3 Fridays each month throughout the winter at the JSL Observatory located at Culloden Battlefield, opposite the NTS Visitor Centre (directions).
 We also host Solar Saturdays through the summer months where you can SAFELY view the Sun with specialist equipment.
-Please be sure to visit the Observatory Page before joining us - it will help you to get the most out of your Observatory Visit!
+Please be sure to visit the JSL Observatory page before joining us - it will help you to get the most out of your observatory visit.

-See the 'JSL Observatory' panel in the right-hand column for the date and status of our next observing session.
+See the 'JSL Observatory' panel in the right-hand column for the date, time and status of our next observing session.
 This is updated in the hours before a session, so do check back before setting out.

-Reviews Fancy a "small" scope that thinks it's bigger than it is?
+Fancy a "small" scope that thinks it's bigger than it is?
 Want it with a posh dual-speed Crayford focuser and a triplet ED lens assembly?
 Ok?
 Want it with a carbon-fibre tube?
 Well, alright then: here's the TS TLAPO906T ED Triplet refractor.
-Read the Review of it by Antony McEwan
+Read the review of it by Antony McEwan.

 This and all previous editions can be accessed HERE